juice-shop/pwning-juice-shop/appendix/solutions.md

 3. Delete all entries with five star rating from the _Customer Feedback_ table using the trashcan button

-### :warning: Log in with the administrator's user account
+### Log in with the administrator's user account

 * Log in with _Email_ `' or 1=1--` and any _Password_ which will
-  authenticate the first entry in the `Users` table which happens to be the administrator
+  authenticate the first entry in the `Users` table which coincidentally happens to be the administrator
 * or log in with _Email_ `admin@juice-sh.op'--` and any _Password_ if
   you have already know the email address of the administrator
 * or log in with _Email_ `admin@juice-sh.op` and _Password_ `admin123`
-  if you looked up the administrator's password hash in a rainbow table after harvesting the user data
+  if you looked up the administrator's password hash `0192023a7bbd73250516f069df18b500` in a rainbow table after harvesting the user data
   * by solving
     [Retrieve a list of all user credentials via SQL Injection](#retrieve-a-list-of-all-user-credentials-via-sql-injection)
-  * or via REST API call <http://localhost:3000/api/Users> after logging in as any user (even one you registered yourself).
+  * or via REST API call <http://localhost:3000/api/Users> while providing any valid `Authorization Bearer` token (even one of a self-registered user).

 ### :warning: Log in with MC SafeSearch's original user credentials